Wait…first let me give thanks

 Inclusion (aka”you can sit with us”)-This film was a total mashup of so many of our favorite Marvel characters and I love that the list was so inclusive.
 It’s evident in this film that Marvel superheroes don’t fit a standard mold.
 Women, men, teens, robots, and even plants (who doesn’t love Groot?) were all well represented here, and there really were no sidekicks.
 Everyone was on equal footing and the characters were so diverse that I’m sure you’ll see a little bit of yourself or someone you love in one of them.

 Avengers Infinity War opens this Friday at your local theaters (but you already knew that) and I have to tell you; you’ll laugh, cringe and hold onto your seat.
 And, I’m confident that you’ll enjoy it as much as I did.
 I had a reader leave a sweet comment on one of my blog posts a few weeks back that said “Your posts always make me feel like I can do anything!”
 I think that’s what draws me into these films.
-You always leaving feeling a little more like your very own superhero!
+You always leave feeling a little more like your very own superhero!

 I’d love to hear about who your real-life heroes are too!
 Let me know in the comments below!